 There are plenty of causes of injuries to school children, though the most common scenarios involve negligence on the part of the staff at the school, predatory actions on the part of the staff at school, a lack of supervision that results in unsafe behavior, and premises liability issues.

 When the staff at your child’s school act in ways that are predatory by intentionally harming children, this is a very serious situation and prompt action needs to be taken.
 However, the school can be held responsible for accidents, too, as well as for the actions of children who intentionally or carelessly cause injuries to other children.

 Because the school is required to provide a safe environment, with safe and vigilant staff members, your child’s injury could very well be compensated through a personal injury claim against the school.
-Call the Michael Jeffcoat Firm to learn more about your options.
+Call The Jeffcoat Firm to learn more about your options.

 What Exactly is the Responsibility of Your Child’s School Concerning Safety?